johanbrandhorst/blog/content/post/serverless-application-stack.md

 # Serverless compute

-## Background

 AWS Lambda revolutionized the industry by introducing the concept of "serverless" computing to the masses.
-Today it lets devs and companies alike pay for exactly the amount of compute the need, down to the millisecond it takes to execute the code.
+Today it lets devs and companies alike pay for exactly the amount of compute they need, down to the millisecond it takes to execute the code.
 A generous free tier lets independent developers experiment with and build small projects around it.
 But it's not without its problems:

 * Unusual packaging format

   Lambda deploys using the AWS CLI, in a custom packaging format, which can make it hard to understand how everything gets executed, and easy to make mistakes in configuration that aren't discovered until after deployment.

 * Vendor lock in

   Becoming dependent on Lambda makes it hard to move to a different provider, should AWS decide to change their terms or prices.
 The custom packaging format increases the work required to migrate off Lambda.

 * Hard to test locally

   The environment in which Lambda's are executed are not reproducible locally, so getting confidence in your code often requires deploying it.